 In this unit, students explore the economic and cultural transformations taking place in the world – the spatial outcomes of these processes and their social and geopolitical consequences – that will enable them to better understand the dynamic nature of the world in which they live.
 This is a world in which advances in transport and telecommunications technologies have not only transformed global patterns of production and consumption but also facilitated the diffusion of ideas and elements of cultures.
-The unit explains how these advances in transport and communication technology have lessened the friction of distance and have impacted at a range of local, national and global scales.
-Cultural groups that may have been isolated in the early twentieth century are now linked across an interconnected world in which there is a ‘shrinking’ of time and space.
-Of particular interest are the ways in which people adapt and respond to these changes.
-Students explore the changes taking place in the spatial distribution of the production and consumption of a selected commodity, good or service and the study of an example of cultural diffusion, adoption and adaptation.
-They also investigate the ways people embrace, adapt to, or resist the forces of international integration.
+The unit explains how these advances have lessened the friction of distance and have impacted at a range of local, national and global scales.

-Note – A detailed assessment statement will be provided to students at the commencement of the course.
+Note – A detailed assessment outline will be provided to students at the commencement of the course.

 Geography is a broad based subject which provides lots of opportunities for future progression.
 For example, geography is an obvious choice for careers in sustainability and green issues, urban regeneration, energy supply, managing the effects of hazards and climate change, Agroecologists, Catastrophe model designer.
 For careers in the world of business, an understanding of global economics forms an important part of geography.
 If you are thinking of a career in law, human rights, international relations or welfare, then geography gives you the opportunity to consider relevant issues such as; How do we measure development?
 What are the consequences of migration on societies?
 If you are working towards a future course in medicine or veterinary medicine, then you will gain a clear understanding of how the environment affects health.